venom1270/AdventOfCode-2023/README.md

 Part 1 is easy, part 2 is a bit more tricky, requires cycle detection and then some math which I'm yet to figure out.

+### Day 9

+Just skipped to Day 9 on Chirstams eve day.
+It was really easy.
+No additional remarks here.

+### Day 10

+Part 1 was easy.
+Part 2 I don't have a completely working idea yet.
+Some kind of fill, but I'm not sure how to differentiate between "truly inside" and "squeezed in" tiles.